 Now all mouse clicks or screen taps will go to the "open view in new window".

-According to the specifications, we need two instances of the temperature regulator, and we want to display their names, so a few updates are needed in the existing main assembly.
+We need two instances of the temperature regulator.
+We want to display their names, so you need to update the existing main assembly.

-Here we see one of the very powerful features in VIGO6.
-Having built a complex functionality (the temperature regulator assembly) once, we can reuse instances of it easily, simply by adding a new instance to our assembly (and eventually wiring up any I/O of course).
+Here we see one of the powerful features in VIGO6.
+We have built a complex functionality (the temperature regulator assembly) once, and we could reuse instances of it easily.
+Simply by adding a new instance to our assembly (and eventually wiring up any I/O).

 We are now ready to build our main view using the building blocks we just created.

-Save the view and launch the graphical editor.
+Save the view and launch the graphic editor.
 Now drag the elements around to find suitable rooms for your icons/buttons.

-Save, build and run your project on the test bed.
+3. Save, build and run your project on the testbed.